- What Is It?

 - Carpal tunnel syndrome is an irritation of the median nerve in the wrist that leads to numbness, tingling, pain, and weakness in the hand.
 The median nerve travels down the forearm and enters the hand after passing through the wrist tunnel (carpal tunnel) that is located in the central part of the wrist.

 - Carpal tunnel syndrome is diagnosed based on the complaints of the individual combined with physical tests and often electrical tests.
-No single test is definitive for diagnosis of carpal tunnel syndrome.
+No single test is definitive for the diagnosis of carpal tunnel syndrome.
 Rather, the person's complaints and test findings together lead to its diagnosis.
 See the images below for quick tests that can help diagnose this condition.

 The following are risk factors associated with the development of carpal tunnel syndrome: